amitofsk/dandy/docs/widgetApi.md

 # API for the Widgets Directory of the  Dandy project
-I haven't used .md files before... let's see if this works.

 ## AMKRDisplay Class
 ### Description
-This class is used to display an Arduino MKR1010.
+This class displays an Arduino MKR1010.

 ### Member Functions
 ### Options
 ### Examples
 ### Notes
 ### Similar Classes
+AMKRDisplay is a child of MCDisplay.
+The class ANanoEveryDisplay displays an Arduino Nano Every.
+AUnoDisplay displays an Arduino Uno.

 ## AnalogInDisplay Class
 ### Description
 AnalogInDisplay is the parent class of a number of widgets used to display analog input values coming from a sensor, through a microcontroller, to a computer.
-You should declare objects of its child classes, not itself.
+You should declare objects of child classes instead of AnalogInDisplay.
 ### Member Functions
 ### Options
 ### Examples
 ### Notes
 ### Similar Classes
+SlideDisplay, VectorDisplay, SimplePlotDisplay, and DialDisplay are child classes of AnalogInDisplay.

 ## ANanoEveryDisplay
 ### Description
-This class is used to display an Arduino Nano Every.
+This class displays an Arduino Nano Every.
 ### Member Functions
 ### Options
 ### Examples
 ### Notes
 ### Similar Classes
+ANanoEveryDisplay is a child of MCDisplay.
+AMKRDisplay displays an Arduino MKR1010.
+AUnoDisplay displays an Arduino Uno.

 ## AUnoDisplay
 ### Description
-This class is used to display an Arduino Uno.
+This class displays an Arduino Uno.
 ### Member Functions
 ### Options
 ### Examples
 ### Notes
 ### Similar Classes
+AUnoDisplay is a child of MCDisplay.
+AMKRDisplay displays an Arduino MKR1010.
+ANanoEveryDisplay displays an Arduino Nano every.

 ## Cyc8protoDisplay
 ### Description
-This class is used to display an Infineon Cyc8proto.
+This class displays an Infineon Cyc8proto microcontroller.
 ### Member Functions
 ### Options
 ### Examples
 ### Notes
 ### Similar Classes
+Cyc8protoDisplay is a child of MCDisplay.

 ## DialDisplay